Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Briar Hill, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Briar Hill averaged approximately 8 new dwelling approvals annually.
-Between FY-21 and FY-25, an estimated 43 homes were approved, with a further 4 approved in FY-26 to date.
-Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Briar Hill has averaged approximately eight new dwelling approvals per year.
+Over the past five financial years, from FY21 to FY25, an estimated 43 homes were approved, with four more approved so far in FY26.
+Despite a declining population in recent years, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

 Frequently Asked Questions - Development